navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 ## More ugrep

-You have a lot of possible customization options you could investigate in the [README](https://github.com/Genivia/ugrep#readme) or use [ugrep with Vim](https://github.com/Genivia/ugrep#vim).
+You have a lot of possible customization options you can be found in the [README](https://github.com/Genivia/ugrep#readme) file or even use [ugrep with Vim](https://github.com/Genivia/ugrep#vim).

 Thanks to [Dr. Robert van Engelen](https://github.com/genivia-inc) for this awesome tool! and if you 💛 it too, leave a ⭐ in <https://github.com/Genivia/ugrep>.